 - Lambert: This second most popular variety is a bit smaller but just as sweet as the bing

 - Maraschino: Cherries that have been bleached then soaked in high fructose corn syrup and dyed bright red.
-When it comes to cherries, it doesn’t get more natural than this.
+When it comes to cherries, it doesn’t get more natural than this (…for legal reasons, this is a joke).

 - Rainier: Being more mild in flavor than the Bing, and with a yellow/pink skin, these are usually the ones that are turned into maraschinos.